railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 Look at the request and its history, then close it.

 	#.
-Click on the  *History* tab in the  *Request* form to see the original request and all of the responses.
+Click on the :guilabel:`History:guilabel:` tab in the :guilabel:`Request` form to see the original request and all of the responses.
 By clicking on each line you could get more information on each element.

 	#.
-Return to the first tab,  *Request* and click End of *Request* to set it to \ ``closed``\   This then appears greyed out.
+Return to the first tab, :guilabel:`Request` and click :guilabel:`End of Request` to set it to \ ``closed``\.
+This then appears greyed out.

 The request is no longer active.
 It's not visible to searches and won't appear in your list of waiting requests.